ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

     >Reset Password</a
   >
 </p>
 ```

 You may have noticed that all these templates reference a `{{ .SiteURL }}` variable.
-You can change this under, Authentication &gt; URL Configuration.
+You can change this under, **Authentication &gt; URL Configuration**.
 If you’re developing locally, you’ll probably want this to say [http://localhost:3000](http://localhost:3000) but once you launch your project, don’t forget to update it to the production URL.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885584809/babf1251-2857-4ce1-852e-c95dec304ea4.png align="center")

 ### Login Page

 Let’s take a look at the Login page.
-Mine is found under `app/routes/_auth.login/route.tsx`
+Mine is under `app/routes/_auth.login/route.tsx`

-Using Remix’s router and folder structure, `_auth/route.tsx` is used to establish the layouts for any pages with `_auth`in their pathname.
+Using Remix’s router and folder structure, `_auth/route.tsx` is used to establish the layouts for any pages with `_auth` in their pathname.
 Here, my layout file only includes display information, used for the login, forgot password, register, and reset password pages.

-On the login page (`/login` ) page itself, the form fields are standard HTML `label` and `input` fields.
+On the login page (`/login` ) itself, the form fields are standard HTML `label` and `input` fields.
 I am wrapping the form fields with a Remix `<Form>` component:

 ```jsx
 import { Form } from "@remix-run/react";